-Dr. Francis is an Associate Director of Clinical Training at the American School of Professional Psychology at Argosy University, Washington, DC.
+Barbara Francis, Psy.D., is an Assistant Professor and Associate Director of Clinical Training at the American School of Professional Psychology at Argosy University, Washington DC (ASPP, Washington DC).
 She is a Phi Beta Kappa graduate of the University of California at Los Angeles and received her doctoral degree at Rosemead School of Psychology, Biola University in California.
 She has also obtained a Certificate in Advanced Psychodynamic Therapy from the Southern California Psychoanalytic Institute for two years of post-doctoral studies.
 Dr. Francis has been in practice for over 20 years as both a Licensed Clinical Psychologist and a Marriage and Family Therapist.
 Her primary interests are psychodynamic theory, and the integration of psychology and spirituality.
 She has presented in nationwide conferences on spiritual and moral development, and her practice has specialized in working with personality disorders and concomitant variables, such as eating disorders, early emotional trauma, and incest; her orientations are relational, Object Relations and Attachment Theory.
-Before coming to the Argosy DC campus, Dr. Francis was Director of Clinical Training on the Argosy/Dallas campus.
+Before coming to the ASPP, Washington DC campus, Dr. Francis was Director of Clinical Training at Argosy University, Dallas.
 Prior to that, she worked as Clinical Director for a large, non-profit counseling organization in California, and also served as Director of Clinical Training, developing a comprehensive training program that encompassed all levels of students from pre-practicum through post doctoral.
-Dr. Francis has been a certified supervisor for several years and teaches Consultation and Supervision on the ASPP DC campus.
+Dr. Francis has been a certified supervisor for several years and teaches Consultation and Supervision at ASPP, Washington DC.
 She has been licensed in both California and Texas, and is currently licensed in Virginia.